-- Population served: Each Tribal Government Community will be consulted to provide input on Access and Linkage strategies needed to address the unique engagement needs of their members.
-This program aims to serve 33 clients per quarter and facilitate four outreach events per year.
-This program will serve all ages. - 2.
-Services Provided: Expand outreach and engagement services to tribal government and tribal community members.
-Outreach and engagement strategies will be informed by and targeted toward each individual tribal community's needs as identified by the tribal government. - 3.
-Program Goals: To increase the number of tribal members that are accessing and engaging with behavioral health services. - 4.
+- 1. Population served: Three schools in Mendocino County will be assigned outreach coordination for Native youth.
+This program aims to serve up to 100 young teens per year. - 2.
+Services Provided: Expand outreach and engagement services to Native youth by outreaching and providing service in schools.
+Increase connection to services by identifying needed services and facilitating connections to service providers. - Program Goals: To increase timely access to treatment services, increase academic performance, and reduce likelihood of school failure. - 4.
 Program Evaluation Methods: The program staff will conduct evaluation activities that meet PEI requirements.
-The program will provide quarterly data on the number of outreach/consultation sessions with tribal government.
-The program will provide quarterly data on the number of trainings/educational sessions conducted each quarter.
+The program will provide quarterly data on the number of outreach sessions with schools and the youth served.
+Individual data may include improvement CANS scores, and school discipline and attendance data.
+The program will provide caregiver and client satisfaction surveys, surveys for any workshops or trainings provided.
 The program will provide quarterly data on all services provided including number of referrals made, where individuals were referred to, numbers of referrals that were successfully followed through, and time frames for follow through.